ropojones/RouterTrixs/README.md

 NUnit3 Test Adapter

 # Get Started with RouteTrix
-Install all the required frameworks, then extract or download or clone the project from shared file or github repositiory.
+Install all the required frameworks.
+Extract the program folder from thhe shared zip file or clone the project from github repositiory.
 The zip file shared comprises of a NewGlobe folder,  which contains **NewGlobe.sln** file, and 2 projects folders, **RouteTrixs** and **RouteTrixsTest**.

 # How to run RouteTrix
-Open the project folder from your IDE (Visual Studio or Visual Studio Code) or open the NewGlobe solution file in Visual Studio.
+Open the project folder from your IDE Visual StudioCode or open the NewGlobe.sln solution file in Visual Studio.

 ## Run RouteTrixs Project
 ### To run the RouteTrixs program in Visual Studio Code,